anam-aj/edx/CS50x/pset10FinalProject/project/README.md

 # MyNotes web app

-A web app to make notes.
+This is a web application that allows users to register, log in, and manage their personal notes.
+Users can add, view, and remove notes.

 ### Video Demo: